rl1987/trickster.dev/tricksterblog/content/post/setting-up-mitmproxy-with-android.md

 computer.
 In the "Proxy port" field, enter 8080.
 Leave everything else as-is and press Save.

 Open Chrome in your Android system and go to [mitm.it](https://mitm.it).
 Press the green button under Android label.
-A modal dialog will pop up and ask for certicate name - enter "mitmproxy" and press "OK" button.
+A modal dialog will pop up and ask for certificate name - enter "mitmproxy" and press "OK" button.
 Go back to Settings app and go to "Security" -> "Encryption and credentials" -> "Trusted credentials".
 Verify that "mitmproxy" certificate is available in the User tab.